jdoleary/Spellmasons/docs/TasksCurrent.md

+# Low hanging fruit
+- animate rend
+- animate bleed
+    - do emitters clean themselves up
+    - how to await emitter
+- Test Game Over screen on multip
+- cursor doesn't change if you add or remove a spell without moving the cursor ayer
+- bug: health bars disappear when cone prediction is up
+    - this is because unitOverlayGraphics is used for attack radiuses and health bars

+---
 - Steam description is too wordy, just tell 'em why it's awesome
 - futher investigate '  // Override ref since in prediction it makes a copy of the unit' from 06d754d2
 - dragger x and y went to null after "target similar, slash slash"